It has a distinctive odor, but it is not poisonous.

 | Species | cordata |

-I photographed flowers growing in clusters in a dark, damp vacant lot along the Sakai River.
-There were some inflorescences coming out of the bracts that were about to open.
-It comes out from the bottom of the inflorescence, and I think this corresponds to the order of blooming (bottom to top).
+I photographed flowers growing in clusters in a dark, damp vacant lot along the Sakaigawa River.
+Some had inflorescences emerging from bracts that were just beginning to open.
+The inflorescences emerged from the bottom, which I believe corresponds to the order in which they bloom (from bottom to top).

-The bracts that open in a cross shape look like flowers and look great in the dark.
+The bracts that open in a cross shape look like flowers and stand out well in the dark.